 Dacarbazine is a chemotherapy drug.
+You pronounce dacarbazine as da-car-ba-zine.
 It is also called DTIC.
-It is a treatment for several cancers that have spread (advanced cancer), including:
+It is a treatment for several cancers that have spread (

 - melanoma skin cancer